Accessibility for People with Cognitive Disabilities, Low Literacy, Low Proficiency

 Plain Language: Accessibility for Content

-This presentation focuses on concerns and opportunities shared by the Section 508 and plain language communities.
+This presentation focuses on concerns and opportunities shared by Section 508 and plain language communities.
 Topics include word choice; typography and layout; headings, lists, and tables; and graphics. ((Source: Digital.gov, PowerPoint Webinar, 01:25:20)

 Section 508: What Is It and Why Is It Important to You?